Serre-invariant stability conditions and Ulrich bundles on cubic threefolds: (Weak) Bridgeland stability conditions and tilting

 \subsection{Review on (weak) stability conditions}

-Let $\cT$ be a $\C$-linear triangulated category and denote by $K(\cT)$ its Grothendieck group.
+Let $\cT$ be a $\C$-linear triangulated category, and denote by $K(\cT)$ its Grothendieck group.
 A (weak) stability condition on $\cT$ is defined by giving the heart of a bounded t-structure and a (weak) stability function on it.
-Fix a finite rank lattice $\Lambda$ with a surjective morphism $v \colon K(\cT) \twoheadrightarrow \Lambda$.
-We denote by $\Re[-]$ ($\Im [-]$) the real (imaginary) part of a complex number.
+Fix a finite-rank lattice $\Lambda$ with a surjective morphism $v \colon K(\cT) \twoheadrightarrow \Lambda$.
+We denote by $\Re[-]$ (resp.\ $\Im [-]$) the real (resp.\ imaginary) part of a complex number.